-When installing crown molding trim, there are 4 possible joints that you will encounter.
+When installing crown molding trim, there are 4 types of different joints that you will encounter.
 Each joint serves a particular purpose and occurs at certain spots when decorating the upper corners of a room.
-The 4 joint types are coped, butt, miter and scarf.
+The 4 joint types are coped, butt, miter, and scarf.

-- Miter joints require a 45-degree angle cut on adjacent corner pieces.
-The cuts are made in opposite directions but form a 90-degree (or thereabouts) angle on an outside edge
+Miter joints require a 45-degree angle cut on adjacent corner pieces.
+The cuts are made in opposite directions but form a 90-degree angle on an outside edge

 Scarf joints are used to splice lengths of trim along a single wall